-3. What is climate change and how it is harmful?
+3. What is climate change and how is it harmful?

-Climate change refers to any significant change in the issues of climate (temperature, floods, landslides) lasting for an extended period.
+Climate change refers to any significant change in the issues of climate (temperature, sunshine hours, change in rainfall patterns, etc.) lasting for an extended period.
 In other words, climate change includes major changes in temperature, precipitation, or wind patterns, among other effects, that occur over several decades or longer.
-This is relevant to us, as uncontrolled exploitation of natural resources (mining in Fiji, Vanuatu) warms up the planet resulting in climate change issues.
+This is relevant to us, as uncontrolled or over exploitation of natural resources warms up the planet resulting in climate change issues.
 E.g.: Rising sea level due to ice melting in the arctic.
 The relevant activities to the community are destroying forests, smoke from cooking and waste burning, land fill of waste, uncontrolled fishing, dust.

-4. What Sustainability measures the community can take to reduce the effect of climate change?
+4. What are some Sustainability measures that the community can take to reduce the effect of climate change?

-- Energy Use of renewable energy sources (solar, biomass) - Water Clean and Treated water for drinking - Waste Management Not dumping waste and disposing it properly - Personal Hygiene General Cleanliness
+- Energy turn to use more renewable energy sources (solar, hydro, biomass, etc. - Water Ensure water is clean and treated for drinking or household use. - Waste Management Proper disposal of waste. - Personal Hygiene General Cleanliness.